-''' semanage boolean -l | grep httpd | grep -v '(off , off)' httpd_enable_cgi (on , on) Allow httpd cgi support httpd_dbus_avahi (on , on) Allow Apache to communicate with avahi service via dbus httpd_unified (on , on) Unify HTTPD handling of all content files. httpd_builtin_scripting (on , on) Allow httpd to use built in scripting (usually php) httpd_tty_comm (on , on) Unify HTTPD to communicate with the terminal... '''
+''' semanage boolean -1 | grep httpd | grep -v '(off , off)' httpd_enable_cgi (on , on) Allow httpd cgi support httpd_dbus_avahi (on , on) Allow Apache to communicate with avahi service via dbus httpd_unified (on , on) Unify HTTPD handling of all content files. httpd_builtin_scripting (on , on) Allow httpd to use built in scripting (usually php) httpd tty comm (on , on) Unify HTTPD to communicate with the terminal... '''